Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 Based on Kushlev & Dunn, 2015

-The “just check less” advice fails for the same reason “just eat less” fails as a diet plan – it treats a systems problem as a discipline problem.
+The “just check less” advice fails for the same reason “just eat less” fails as a diet plan.
+It treats a systems problem as a discipline problem.
 Email batching works by replacing the constant pull of notifications with a scheduled push, turning email from an interrupt-driven activity into a planned one.

 Kostadin Kushlev and Elizabeth Dunn ran an experiment in 2015 that made this concrete [3].
 They assigned 124 adults to limit email checks to three times per day for one week, then let them check without limits the following week.
 The batching week produced lower daily stress across the board.
 Participants felt less distracted and reported better focus on their primary tasks.